 Veterinary Assistant badge earners complete classes in anatomy, physiology, diagnostics, pharmaceuticals, nursing skills, surgical assisting, and emergency care.
 Individuals acquire clinical experience and understand the professional competencies of a small animal veterinary practice.
 Badge earners are eligible to sit for the Approved Veterinary Assistant National Exam.

 Prerequisite: LAG8001 Introduction to Veterinary Assistant

-INTRODUCTION TO VETERINARY ASSISTANT (LCE 0006): Explore the exciting role of veterinary assistants in this 12-hour course.
-You will learn to communicate effectively with clients and co-workers in the clinic setting and study the significance of ethics in veterinary medicine.
-You will also cover professional competency, basic animal handling and critical thinking when dealing with animals.
+Explore the exciting role of veterinary assistant in this 12-hour course.
+You will learn to communicate effectively with clients and co-workers in the clinical setting and study the significance of ethics in veterinary medicine.
+Professional competency, basic animal handling and critical thinking when dealing with animals will also be covered.
 This course is a prerequisite for the Veterinary Assistant course.

-VETERINARY ASSISTANT (LCE 8006): Gain a competitive edge as a formally trained veterinary assistant in this NAVTA approved program.
-Prepare for entry level employment in a variety of veterinary settings as you learn about anatomy and physiology, diagnostics, pharmaceuticals, nursing care, surgery, and emergency treatment.
-In addition to 90 hours in the classroom, you will gain hands on experience completing 60 hours at an assigned partner clinic.
-Prerequisites: You must be 18 with a high school diploma or GED and successfully complete Introduction to Veterinary Assistant (LCE0006) course.
+Gain a competitive edge as a formally trained veterinary assistant in this NAVTA approved program.
+Prepare for entry level employment in a variety of veterinary settings as you learn about anatomy and physiology, diagnostics, pharmaceuticals, nursing care, surgery, and emergency care.
+In addition to the classroom, you will gain hands on experience completing a required clinical practicum at an assigned partner clinic.
+Competencies must be demonstrated prior to clinical placement and a preliminary interview is conducted onsite.
+Attending an information session prior to enrollment is strongly recommended.
+You must be 18 with a high school diploma or GED, proficient in reading, writing and math and successfully complete Introduction to Veterinary Assistant course.